Code-Institute-Submissions/latinmix-fitness/README.md

 Default fall-back font-family: "sans-Serif".

 ## Features *// currently planned features – section to be reviewed during implementation*
-On **every page** there is a Navigation Bar pinned at the top of the page.
+On **every page** there is a Navigation Bar at the top of the page.
-- On the left side, the LatinMix Fitness logo linking back to the home page.
-- On the right, will pe provided links to Home, Classes (with dropdown), Plans and Contact pages.
-- On the mobile, the Menu will be collapsed to a button (burger symbol)

 On **every page** there is a Footer at the very bottom of the content.
 - The footer will have the business contact information and social media icons (Facebook, Instagram and LinkedIn) linking back to their business pages.